-All costs charged to cleanup grants must be consistent with the applicable OMB Cost Circular 2 CFR 200 Subpart E.
+All costs charged to Cleanup Grants must be consistent with the applicable OMB Cost Circular 2 CFR 200 Subpart E.

-- 2. A local government (as defined in 2 CFR 200.64, Local Government) may use up to 10 percent of its grant funds for any of the following activities: - a. health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from the brownfield site; - b. monitoring and enforcement of any institutional control used to prevent human exposure to any hazardous substance, pollutant, or contaminant from the brownfield site; and - c. other related program development and implementation activities to effectively oversee cleanups described in an EPA-approved work plan.
+- 2. A local government (as defined in 2 CFR 200.64, Local Government, and summarized in Section III.A. of these guidelines) may use up to 10 percent of its grant funds for any of the following activities: - a. health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from the brownfield site; and - b. monitoring and enforcement of any institutional control used to prevent human exposure to any hazardous substance, pollutant, or contaminant from the brownfield site. - 3.
+A portion of the brownfields grant may be used to purchase environmental insurance.